U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 Over the summer and into 2024, it became apparent that any deal would have to be broadened in order to entice the Russians and have to include Krasikov, the Russian held in Germany on murder charges.
 American officials began putting out feelers with allied countries that were holding prisoners deemed to be of potential interest to the Kremlin — among them suspected Russian spies jailed in Poland, Slovenia and Norway.
 The U.S. also approached Kuwait and Brazil but those efforts did not pan out.

-All the while, national security advisor Jake Sullivan spoke regularly with German officials, hoping to convince them to part with Krasikov.
+All the while, national security adviser Jake Sullivan spoke regularly with German officials, hoping to convince them to part with Krasikov.

-A breakthrough finally appeared imminent in early February when President Biden met with German Chancellor Olaf Scholz in the Oval Office.
-The two leaders discussed options for a potential offer to Russia that would have included Krasikov, Whelan, Gershkovich and Alexei Navalny, a prominent Russian opposition voice.
+A breakthrough finally appeared imminent in early February when Mr. Biden met with Scholz in the Oval Office.
+The two leaders discussed options for a potential offer to Russia that would have included Krasikov, Whelan, Gershkovich and Alexey Navalny, a prominent Russian opposition voice.

-"For you, I will do this," the German chancellor told President Biden, according to a senior administration official familiar with the private meeting.
+"For you, I will do this," the German chancellor told Mr. Biden, according to a senior administration official familiar with the private meeting.

 Seven days later though, Navalny died under mysterious circumstances in a Russian prison.
 The would-be offer collapsed before it was even presented to Moscow, U.S. officials said.